gavinzzx/CatPO/README.md

 - **Model**: We mainly conduct our experiments in the [LLaVA-v1.5](https://github.com/haotian-liu/llava) series.

 ## Training
-Most of the configurations are already complete in `catpo.sh`.
+Most of the configurations are already included in `catpo.sh`.
 Let's start quickly with the following commands.

 ```
 bash catpo.sh